SRaittinen/PWP/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+A step by step instructions for installing required dependecies, tools and software.

 Install nodeJS and npm with following these steps
 ```